Contents

-With a growing global focus on Environment, Social and Corporate Governance and Corporate Social Responsibility , you may have heard the term “B Corp” floating about quite a bit.
+With a growing global focus on Environment, Social and Corporate Governance (ESG) and Corporate Social Responsibility (CSR), in 2025 you might have heard the term “B Corp” mentioned more frequently than ever.
+This certification is increasingly seen as a reliable indicator that an organisation is committed to making a positive impact on society and the environment.

 But, as B Corps rise in popularity, you may be asking some of the following questions: